tfeb/csvf/README.md

 `samples/csv_replace.py` is an example processor module which will use auxilliary CSV files to drive replacements.

 ## Notes
-Samples and examples, including example processor modules, can be found in `samples/`.

-`csvf` makes no attempt to deal with fields missing record indicator.
+`csvf` makes no attempt to deal with fields which are the same as the missing record indicator.

 This is not particularly well-tested code.
 Error handling is fairly rudimentary.